 In the figure below, for auto start in network mode, the host IP can be manually typed or selected by clicking the icon on the right of row Host.
 It shows two Ntrip servers built by Tersus GNSS Inc. and can be selected depending on different area.
 The site list can added, edited and deleted.
 For Ntrip network, host IP, port, password and mount point should be input.
 For TCP network, host IP and port should be input.
+TCS is a unique protocol from Tersus, the software automatically obtains the SN of current device as base ID.
 Contact Tersus technical support for password and mount point information if you bought products from Tersus.